Start Printed Page 14872

 Agricultural Marketing Service, USDA.

-In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
-3501), this document announces the Agricultural Marketing Service's (AMS) intention to request an extension and revision to currently approved forms utilized by importers of commodities that are exempt from section 8e import regulations.
+In accordance with the Paperwork Reduction Act of 1995, this document announces the Agricultural Marketing Service's (AMS) intention to request an extension to currently approved forms used by importers of commodities that are exempt from section 8e import regulations.

-Comments on this notice must be received by May 30, 2014 to be considered.
+Comments on this notice are due by May 15, 2020 to be assured of consideration.

 Start Supplemental Information